Skip to main content

 This deploys:

-• Redpanda: Kafka-compatible streaming platform
+• Redpanda: Kafka-compatible streaming platform for event transport

 See the Kafka Connect configuration guide for detailed connector setup.